 The biggest issue with both types of IRA is the contribution limit.
 You can only put $5500 into any type of IRA account per year if you are under age 50, and only $6500 per year if you are 50 or over.
 If you want to save more than that (and you should!) you need a different type of account.

-The last main account type for investing that I’d suggest to beginners is a brokerage account.
+The last account type for investing that I’d suggest to beginners is a brokerage account.
 These are great because not all of our investments are meant for retirement.
 You may be on a path to financial independence, so you may need to start withdrawing money from your investments before you get to the traditional retirement age.
 There are plenty of companies that offer non-retirement brokerage accounts.
 Some banks even offer them as well.
 Vanguard is my favorite, but there’s also Fidelity, Merril-Lynch, Edward Jones, and a whole lot of other investment management companies (you can also open IRAs with these companies, if you want all of your investments in one place).

 Types of Investments

 Ok, so you’ve decided upon what type of account you need to open.
 The next step in our beginner’s guide to investing is to decide which type of investment is best!
 There are basically only three different types of investments that I would recommend to beginners.
 These are index funds, target-date funds, and mutual funds.

 Index funds are my favorite type of investment.
 They are low cost funds that track certain market sectors.
 They usually aren’t actively managed, so whatever companies are tracked in the fund are the ones that you are invested in.
 One of the most well-known index funds is the S&P 500, an index fund which tracks about 500 of the biggest companies in the US.